When do I need a filming permit?

 When all required documentation has been supplied and satisfactory you can expect to have your permit generally within 5 working days.

-If you require parking in the area you will need to complete the parking request information on the application form and will be assessed.
+If you require parking in the area you will need to complete the parking request information on pages 5 and 6 of the filming permit application form.
+This will be referred and assessed by our Parking Services Team.
 You will be charged a daily rate for each parking bay you require.

 - First day – $106.00